Medirectory/medirectory/README.md

 ### Installation and Setup

 The Medirectory backend is a Ruby on Rails application.
-In order to work with the application, you will need to install some prequesites.
+In order to work with the application, you will need to install some prerequisites.

 #### Prerequisites